 Knee injury running setbacks can be one of the greatest obstacles for middle to long distance runners.

-The bottom line up front regarding knee injuries or any other area of the body is to find out what is causing the problem and then follow the fundamentals listed below to heal quicker and smarter.
+The bottom line up front regarding knee injuries or any other area of the body is to find out what is causing the problem.
+Then, follow the fundamentals listed below to heal quicker and smarter.

-If you have had to deal with a knee injury running long distance and have either had to have had surgery, take time off to heal or cause you to give up, read on.
+If you have had to deal with a knee injury running long distance take time off to heal or cause you to give up, read on.

 Causes, Symptoms and Treatments